 A brief overview of our on-site itinerary (15 days by motorbike) on the map below :

-Each road spots on a satellite map on which we will display our GPS routes, the main sites of interest (lake, glacier, hot springs…), viewpoints, camping sites, and key points (e.g. gas station, water point).
-These maps are provided with a text as a complement of the map data (field data, surrounding landscapes or villages encountered).
-The book contains informative texts on the peculiarities/traditions of each region, fauna and flora as well as a part of all the necessary equipment to head off in safety and autonomy (camping equipment, basic mechanics…).
+Each route is presented on a satellite map on which we will show our GPS itineraries, the main sites of interest (lake, glacier, hot springs…), viewpoints, camping sites, and key points (gas station, water point for example).
+These maps are accompanied by a text to complete the map data (data on the field, on the surrounding landscapes or on the villages encountered).
+The book also contains informative texts on the particularities/traditions of each region, the fauna and flora as well as a section on all the equipment necessary to leave in safety and autonomy (camping equipment, basic mechanics…).

-You have the opportunity to go through varied landscapes (valleys, rivers, lakes, mountains, steppes, deserts…).
-This type of road trip is close to nature and people!
+You will have the possibility to cross varied landscapes (valleys, rivers, lakes, mountains, steppes, deserts…).
+This type of road-trip wants to be close to nature and the inhabitants!

 Practical information before heading off to Ladakh